tektoncd/pipeline/docs/using.md

       value: ZXlKaGJHY2lPaU....
 ```

-For added security, you can add the sensetive information in a Kubernetes
+For added security, you can add the sensitive information in a Kubernetes
 [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) and populate
 the kubeconfig from them.